 Tirzepatide is an antidiabetic medication used for the treatment of Type 2 Diabetes and is given by weekly subcutaneous injection (under the skin).
 Glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) are hormones involved in blood sugar control.
 Tirzepatide is a GIP-analogue that activates both the GLP-1 and GIP receptors, leading to improved blood glucose control.

 A study published in the journal Pharmaceuticals (Basel) was conducted to verify the effectiveness of Tirzepatide on glycated haemoglobin (HbA1c), fasting serum glucose (mg/dL), and body weight (kg) in 2783 people with uncontrolled Type 2 Diabetes.
 The study found that the

-.
+group on tirzepatide treatment had greater lowering of values across all parameters - HbA1c, fasting serum glucose and body weight.
 Improvement in the HbA1c levels was still maintained at weeks 26 and 40 from the long-term trials